mauricekammermann/Abnormal-Returns-in-the-Danish-Stock-Market-With-Momentum-Strategies/README.md

 2. If you do not have Docker installed, please do so: [Docker Installation Guide](https://docs.docker.com/engine/install/)

-3. Change directory where you cloned the repo and build Docker image.
+3. Change the directory to where you cloned the repo to before, and build Docker image.
 ```bash
 cd SPI-Momentum #please adjust name accordingly
 docker build -t spi-momentum .